February 15-17, 2019

 Step 2: Payment

-The registration fee is $10 per participant (adult and youth) and covers camping fees and a patch.
-There is an optional shooting fee of 10 rounds for Scouts only.
-This events if for Boy Scouts only.
+The registration fee is $15 per participant (adult and youth) and covers camping fees, insurance, event supplies, burger burn and a patch.
+This event is for Scouts in troops.

 What to Bring